ssyoung26/spkermut/README.md

 # Run benchmark on proteingym
 python run_venusrem_benchmark.py --config-name proteingym_venusrem
+# Note: the --config-name proteingym_venusrem is optional, but that is what the script calls
 ```

 To reproduce the results from the original Kermut github, run: